Neutron Activation Calculator - HELP

 Select appropriate mode before any other data entry (this selection resets the complete calculator):

-- Forward (Search activation products for given origin material)
+- Forward (Search activation products for given target material)

 - Reverse (Search original nuclides for given activation products)